Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices: Concluding remarks

-\begin{remark} We give some notes on Problem \ref{problem5.2}. \begin{itemize} \item To the best of our knowledge, a general method (not by computer search) for constructing such matrices is lacking at the present.
-In a sense, once Problem \ref{problem5.2} is solved, the work for constructing quantum codes (including EAQECCs) derived from matrix-product codes over finite fields will be unified.
-By that time, a wider variety of good quantum codes (including EAQECCs) with parameters better than many existing ones will be yielded.
+\begin{remark} (a) To the best of our knowledge, a general method for finding such matrices is still lacking at present.
+In a sense, once Problem \ref{problem5.2} is solved, a wider variety of good quantum codes (including EAQECCs) with parameters better than many existing ones will be yielded.

-\item Once Problem \ref{problem5.2} is solved, a great many potential CQECCs will be generated by the corresponding EAQECCs derived from matrix-product codes, as mentioned in Remark \ref{remark5.2}.

-\item It will be interesting to explore the enumeration problems on some special matrices over finite fields, such as NSC matrices, NSC quasi-orthogonal matrices, NSC quasi-unitary matrices and those proposed in Problem \ref{problem5.2}, by using the theory of geometry of classical groups over finite fields and some related knowledge. \end{itemize} \end{remark}
+(b) It will be interesting and challenging to explore the enumeration problems on some special matrices over finite fields, such as NSC matrices, NSC quasi-orthogonal matrices, NSC quasi-unitary matrices and those proposed in Problem \ref{problem5.2}. \end{remark}

 { \phantomsection }